williamteoh1976/Localization/Learn/LearningPaths-de-de.md

 - Create bill of materials in Dynamics 365 for Finance and Operations

 ## [Configure and manage procurement and vendors in Dynamics 365 for Finance and Operations](https://docs.microsoft.com/de-de/learn/paths/configure-manage-procurement-vendors-d365-finance-ops)
-#### Lernpfad - 5 Std.
-57 Min. - Anzahl der Module: 4
+#### Lernpfad - 6 Std.
+10 Min. - Anzahl der Module: 4
 The process of finding and working with vendors, purchasing products, and ensuring the quality of goods and services are all important factors that impact a company's reputation and success.

 Modules:
-- Configure and perform the procure-to-purchase process in Dynamics 365 for Finance and Operations
+- Configure and perform the procure-to-purchase process in Finance and Operations
 - Configure and manage vendor collaboration in Dynamics 365 for Finance and Operations
 - Process purchase orders in Dynamics 365 for Finance and Operations
 - Configure and work with quality control in Dynamics 365 for Finance and Operations